Fordham Rams baseball

-The Fordham Rams baseball team of Fordham University in New York City has been in existence since its first game played against the now-defunct St. Francis Xavier College in Manhattan, the first collegiate baseball game played with nine-man teams as today.
+The Fordham Rams baseball is the team that represents Fordham University in New York City as it has been in existence since its first game played against the now-defunct St. Francis Xavier College in Manhattan, the first collegiate baseball game played with nine-man teams as is the case to this very today.

 The team's 4,541 wins at the conclusion of the 2021 season are the most of any NCAA Division I baseball team.
-The Rams have reached six NCAA Tournaments, most recently in 2019.
+The Rams have reached six NCAA Tournaments in school history, most recently in 2019.